The three seasons of The Sandbaggers (ITV, 1978-1980) contain the greatest espionage television ever produced.

 Short stories are comparatively rare.
 W.S.
 Maugham’s wonderful Ashenden from 1927 began the era of “realistic” espionage fiction with interlinked short tales.
 The James Bond shorts collected in For Your Eyes Only and Octopussy have their place, but the novels starring 007 define the character.

-The best postwar English espionage short stories are probably by Michael Gilbert, collected in Games Without Rules (1967) and Mr. Calder and Mr. Behrens (1982).
-These two reasonably regular blokes are Her Majesty’s ultimate agents in the field.
+The best postwar English espionage short stories are probably by Michael Gilbert and feature two reasonably regular blokes who are also Her Majesty’s ultimate agents in the field, Mr. Calder and Mr. Behrens.
 Calder is the more physical, Behrens the more analytical, but nether say all that much and both take decisive action when required.
+Their exploits are collected in Games Without Rules (1967) and Mr. Calder and Mr. Behrens (1982).

-Gilbert’s genial heroism is far more predictable than the “shades of grey” skepticism that gives Ambler and LeCarré (let alone The Sandbaggers) a long finish.
+Gilbert’s genial heroism is far more predictable than the “shades of grey” skepticism that gives Ambler and LeCarré a long finish.
 Calder and Behrens always win, and their delightfully unsentimental boss, a mysterious Fortescue, is always right.
 (A simplistic ethical framework boasting a pair of heroes might suggest one of Brian Clemens’s classic TV shows The Avengers or The Professionals.)
-However, like Ian Mackintosh, Gilbert also manages to pack in an amazing amount of plot within restricted parameters — if you blink in the wrong place, you’ll miss something — and is casually unconcerned about murder for the “right” reasons.
+However — like Ian Mackintosh above — Gilbert also manages to pack in an amazing amount of plot within restricted parameters.
+If you blink in the wrong place, you might miss something.

 British espionage works so well because the social strata is so obvious.
 In The Life and Mysterious Death of Ian Mackintosh: The Inside Story of the Sandbaggers and TV’s Top Spy by Robert G. Folsom, Roy Marsden describes how he worked carefully with a costuming agent to get the right clothes for Neil Burnside.